Genesis-Embodied-AI/gs-madrona/README.md

 # gs-madrona — A Fork of Madrona and Madrona-MJX for Genesis

 It started as a fork of [Madrona](https://github.com/shacklettbp/madrona) for the core C++ implementation, created in 2025.
-Since the fork, substantial modifications have been made to adapt the codebase for Genesis, including:
+Since the fork, substantial modifications have been made to adapt the codebase for [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis), including:
 - Integrating first-class Python interface based on [Madrona-MJX](https://github.com/shacklettbp/madrona_mjx) and designed for [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
 - Adding new features to support the continuous development of [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
 For more details, please refer to [Features Added Since Fork](#features-added-since-fork)
 - Removing features not used by [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
 For more details, please refer to [Removed Features](#removed-features)